learn-co-curriculum/project-mode-ideas/README.md

   * Could take the place of Elana's current weekend Google Drive spreadsheet system.

 ### Logistics

 * Food Truck Tracker
   * Based on foodtruck twitters, or other info, map foodtrucks.
 * On My Way Too...
   * Find X type of place near a route.
+* Make an app that allows families to share personal services such as nannies, babysitters, petsitters, and elderly nurses.
+  * Take a look at [Share Our Nanny](http://shareournanny.blogspot.com/) blog to get started.

 ### Social Impact

+* Make an app that connects soup kitchens with restaurants to coordinate leftover food pickup.
 * Matching Volunteer Tutors to Students
   * Uses locations, skill levels, preferences, availability to match tutors with students.
   * Could take the place of Elana's current weekend Google Drive spreadsheet system.